NethermindEth/kzg-ceremony-client/README.md

 ```

 ### Passing in randomness
 By default, the randomness is generated in the cli.
+Randomness is generated using the RNG in [System.Security.Cryptography](https://learn.microsoft.com/en-us/dotnet/api/system.security.cryptography.randomnumbergenerator?view=net-7.0)

 To pass in custom randomness, you may use the following command:

 ``` shell
 ./kzg github --file my_randomness.txt